Compute-Optimal Quantization-Aware Training: Optimal QAT Compute Allocation

 where all lowercase Greek letters are fitted parameters and $S_\text{qat} = \frac{\Dqat}{N \cdot \frac{B}{8}}$, $S_\text{fp} = \frac{\Dfp}{N \cdot \frac{B}{8}}$ are the corresponding tokens-per-parameter-byte.
 This choice of $\delta(N, \Dqat, \Dfp, B)$ is motivated by the dependence of the optimal QAT fraction on tokens-per-parameter-byte as discussed in \secref{sec:opt-fraction-fit}; specific motivation for each term is described in \eqref{eq:the-scaling-law}.

-\paragraph{Loss Scaling Law Fit Results.} We fit the proposed equation for \textbf{\GetVar{totalQATRuns}} total QAT experiments directly using Huber loss \citep{huber1964robust} and gradient descent optimization---a setup consistent with that of \citet{hoffmann2022trainingcomputeoptimallargelanguage, chen2025scalinglawquantizationawaretraining}.
+\paragraph{Loss Scaling Law Fit Results.} We fit the proposed equation for \textbf{\GetVar{totalQATRuns}} total QAT experiments directly using Huber loss \citep{huber1964robust} and gradient descent optimization---a setup consistent with that of \citet{hoffmann2022training, chen2025scalinglawquantizationawaretraining}.
 The results are highly dependent on initialization; therefore, we select the best fit out of many random initializations.
 We achieve similar fit quality across different bit-widths: $R^2 = \GetVar{\expanded{loss_allFit_1bits_r2}}$ for 1-bit QAT and $R^2 = \GetVar{\expanded{loss_allFit_6bits_r2}}$ for 6-bit QAT, where $R^2$ is the coefficient of determination.
 Full fit metrics are presented in \tabref{tab:fit-metrics-table}.
 We present the fitted formula and its visualizations in \appref{app:fitted-loss} and plot the 3D loss scaling law surface for fixed model size in \figref{fig:3dloss}.
 Also, in \appref{app:fitted-loss-specific} we fit formulas independently for each bit-width $B$ as a baseline and verify that the unified formula achieves similar fit metrics.
-Additional scaling law fit notes are provided in \appref{app:fit-tricks}, and \appref{app:2b-test} verifies that optimal QAT fraction prediction generalizes to larger model sizes (\GetVar{modelParams1794}).
+Additional scaling law fit notes are provided in \appref{app:fit-tricks}, \appref{app:2b-test} verifies that optimal QAT fraction prediction generalizes to larger model sizes (\GetVar{modelParams1794}), and \appref{app:uncertainty} conducts uncertainty analysis and parameters significance tests.

 The fitted formulas are analytically sound: with an increase of either $\Dfp$ or $\Dqat$ while the other is fixed, the total loss decreases.
 Additionally, the proposed form effectively captures the optimal QAT fraction.
 From experimental results and the fitted loss function, we observe that low-bit QAT is more sensitive to the QAT fraction being optimal.
 Loss increase for sub-optimal QAT is higher for 1-bit than for 6-bit.
 Therefore, selecting the optimal QAT fraction is especially important in low-bit settings.
-To assess the generality of our formulation, we reproduce our findings with different pre-training and QAT hyperparameters and the SlimPajama~\citep{cerebras2023slimpajama} dataset in \appref{app:reproduce-slimpajama}.
+To assess the generality of our formulation, we reproduce our findings with different pre-training and QAT hyperparameters and the SlimPajama~\citep{cerebras2023slimpajama} dataset in \appref{app:reproduce-slimpajama}. \begin{secsummary} Final loss after QAT can be accurately predicted from $N, \Dqat, \Dfp$, and $B$ for various settings using a single formula.
+Moreover, the proposed loss scaling law effectively captures the phenomena of optimal QAT fraction and can be used to infer it. \end{secsummary}